vronizor/vronizor.github.io/docs/teach/econIrA/econIrA.md

 # Economy of Ireland A

-Economic history of Ireland from the 16th century to present, second year undergraduates.
+Economic history of Ireland from the 16th century to present, second year undergraduates, Fall 2020.
 {: .fs-6 .fw-300 }

 ## Course material